 Pão de Queijo | Brazil

 Pão de Queijo: Brazilian Cheese Bread (gluten/wheat-friendly).
-This brazilian cheesey bread is a soft dough filled with cheese and while you may not love the carbs, this one is gluten free!
+This Brazilian cheesy bread is a soft dough filled with cheese and while you may not love the carbs, this one is gluten-free!
 We call it healthy.
 It’s a great snack to have if you’re holding off for a late dinner, or just eating food and wine dishes for lunch.
 This one is also super kid-friendly.

 La Passion Martini Slushy | France

-La Passion Martini Slushy: Vodka, Grey Goose Le Citron Vodka, Cranberry and Passion Fruit Juice.
+La Passion Martini Slush: Vodka, Grey Goose Le Citron Vodka, Cranberry, and Passion Fruit Juice.
 This frozen pink drink is super sweet and refreshing.
 Frankly, you won’t even know you are drinking alcohol.
 Dangerous indeed.
 But super yummy.